Yoga is Alive! – an ever-flowering and unfolding Practice – and the daily benefits it brings, support and nourish us on every level of our Being.

 4. BKS Iyengar from his commentary on the ‘Yoga Sutras of Pantanjali’

-5. experiential wisdom from my dear Teacher, Clive Sheridan
+5. experiential wisdom from my beloved Teacher, Clive Sheridan

 6. BKS Iyengar ‘Light on Pranayama’, sourced from Yoga Arts